Wayne Wilkins: Early life

 Wilkins was born in Croydon, London.
-He began taking piano lessons by the age of four.
+He began taking piano lessons at the age of four.
 Wilkins earned a scholarship to a music conservatory as a child.
 Growing up, he played organ at cathedrals and other venues around London.

-Wilkins went on to Royal College of Music in London.
+Wilkins went on to the Royal College of Music in London.
 Wilkins later graduated with a physics degree from Imperial College.
 While in college one of Wilkins early jobs was teaching piano.
 He also interned at Townhouse Studios and Olympic Studios where he received further training in engineering, mixing, and producing.

 Career

-While Wilkins was interning at Olympic Studios he got the opportunity to work for famous engineer Spike Stent.
+While Wilkins was interning at Olympic Studios he got the opportunity to work for engineer Spike Stent.
 Stent's resume includes working with such artists as Madonna, Beyoncé, Björk, Lily Allen, Depeche Mode, Massive Attack, Yeah Yeah Yeahs, Oasis, U2, Usher, and Lady Gaga.
-Working for Stent provided Wilkins the opportunity to program for the engineer and work on high budgeted recordings.
-During his tenure with Stent Wilkins was able to work with producers and artists such as Timbaland, Oasis, Rodney Jerkins, Madonna and U2.
-Wilkins was able to work on the No Doubt Rock Steady album, which Wilkins says later on afforded him higher profile opportunities for him to work on in the industry.
+Working for Stent provided Wilkins the opportunity to program for the engineer and work on high-budget recordings.
+During his tenure with Stent, Wilkins worked with Timbaland, Oasis, Rodney Jerkins, Madonna, and U2.
+Wilkins worked on the No Doubt Rock Steady album which Wilkins said later afforded him higher-profile work opportunities.
+Wilkins has cited artists such as Michael Jackson, David Foster, Whitney Houston, Chicago, John Williams, and Oscar Peterson as having a major influence on his style and tastes.

 In 2000, Wilkins started working independently.
 The first band Wilkins produced after going independent was The Corrs.

 In May 2004, Natasha Bedingfield released "Single", a song co-written and co-produced by Wilkins.
-The song went on to reach No. 3 on the UK Singles Chart.
-Natasha Bedingfield followed "Single" with "These Words" released in August 2004.
-Co-produced and co-written by Wilkins, the song climbed to No. 1 on the UK Singles Chart and reached No. 17 on Billboards Hot 100.
+Natasha Bedingfield followed with "These Words", which was released in August 2004.
 Wilkins co-wrote and co-produced another hit for Natasha Bedingfield, "Love Like This", which also featured Sean Kingston.
-The song released in September 2007 went platinum, to the top of Billboards Dance/Club Play Songs, and to No. 11 on the Billboard Hot 100.